top of page

 UPTOWN BLOCK PARTY

-Four decades later, on July 29th, 2023
+Four decades later, on July 29th, 2023, PSPNY and MU4BLNYC hosted:

-in the Uptown Harlem area.
+THE UPTOWN BLOCK PARTY in the Uptown Harlem area.

-PSP worked with CBOs (Community-based Organizations) including Corbin Hill, AQE, Black Voices Matter, and
+PSPNY worked with CBOs (Community-based Organizations), including Corbin Hill, AQE, Black Voices Matter, and Word Up Bookstore to bring resources and education to the community.

-Council Member Carmen De La Rosa.
-We gave a laptop to an innocent former incarcerated Black man.
+This event was supported by Council Member Carmen De La Rosa.
+We gave a laptop to an innocent, formerly incarcerated Black man.
 We gave away a hundred book bags with school supplies to students in our community.

 It was an amazing day!